Frances Pickering

 PREVIOUS TEACHING

-I have taught: City & Guilds Embroidery Parts 1 and 2, Machine Embroidery 7822, Machine Embroidery Distance Learning 7822 and Stitched Textiles Masterclasses in colleges for many years.
+I taught: City & Guilds Embroidery Parts 1 and 2, Machine Embroidery, Machine Embroidery Distance Learning and Stitched Textile masterclasses in colleges for many years.